 Dress The Part

-While it may be tempting to leave your pyjama bottoms or sweat pants on and keep the top half professional, this can be a risky option.
-You may need to stand at some part of the interview, revealing your casual clothes to the interviewer, who may not be overly impressed.
+While it may be tempting to leave your pyjama bottoms or sweatpants on and keep the top half professional, this can be risky.
+You may need to stand at some point during the interview, revealing your casual clothes to the interviewer, who may not be overly impressed.
 Dressing fully in professional clothes can also put you in the right mindset to sell yourself and your skills to your interviewer.

 Keep Your Background Professional